 A: Most current members are listed on the HOA website under HOA Board of Directors.
 At present, the Board of Directors is comprised of one resident representative and two representatives of the Declarant.
 This arrangement will remain in place until the community is fully developed and lots sold by the Declarant.
 Ryan Mattox has been appointed as President of the Board by the Declarant along with one other developer representative.
 Ryan works directly with the resident Board member to direct the HOA’s management company on matters that require Board decisions and/or involvement.
 The Board has also formed several committees comprised of volunteers within the community that also play a large role in the community management efforts.
 In an effort to avoid communication problems, they have designated the HOA’s management company as the direct point of contact for residents in the community.

 Q: Who is the HOA manager?

-A: Mrs. Celeste Schulz is the appointed Property Manager from Goodwin, Inc. She’s available during regular business hours by phone or email to all residents.
+A: Melissa McWilliams is the appointed Property Manager from Goodwin, Inc. She’s available during regular business hours by phone or email to all residents.
 Her current contact information is listed under HOA Property Management Company.

 Q: What are governing documents and how do I find them?
 How are they updated?

 A: The governing documents exist to determine how the Homeowners Association will operate.
 They may include the declaration, property rules, common area rules, bylaws and amendments.
 It’s important that all residents are familiar with the documents and know how to find them.
 The Governing Documents are provided online in PDF format.
 The Declarant and/or the Board of Directors oversee any changes or updates to the governing documents that may be needed from time to time.
 Any questions pertaining to proper interpretation of the governing documents or suggested changes may be submitted to the HOA management company who has a very good understanding of how all the rules apply.